kntzn/RX5.1/README.md

 - Trip controller
   - Average speed
   - Left disance approximation
-- Benchmark mode (Saves realtime data to the array and saves it to file) (2)
+- Benchmark mode (Saves realtime data to the array and then saves it to file)
   - Speed
   - Acceleration
   - Battery voltage